 The final stage of the rendering process includes applying some optional but useful touches to our scene:

-It’s worth mentioning that the XFB area can also be manipulated by the CPU, this enables to combine previously-rendered bitmaps with our just-rendered frame, or when certain games need to render very colour-rich frames which can’t fit in the EFB, so they are rendered in parts and merged by the CPU afterwards (always keeping in-sync with the VI).
+It’s worth mentioning that the XFB area can also be manipulated by the CPU, this enables to combine previously-rendered bitmaps with our recently-rendered frame; or when certain games need to render very colour-rich frames which can’t fit in the EFB, so they are rendered in parts and merged by the CPU afterwards (always keeping in-sync with the VI).

 Time to put all of this into perspective, check out how programmers evolved the designs of their previous games to take advantage of the new graphics capabilities of this console.
 Don’t forget the examples are interactive!